AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 | Approvers            | @Maddiaa0 @PhilWindle @dbanks12 @nventuro @joeandrews @aminsammara |
 | Target Approval Date | 2024-11-01                                                         |

-## Mana and Costs
+## Definitions

 Refer to the unit of work on L2 as "mana", analogous to gas on L1.
 This has been referred to as "L2 gas" in the past.

+This is also separate from the notion of unit of account.

+Assume for the sake of this document the existence of a test token which is created on L1.
+Refer to it as the "fee asset".

-This is also separate from the notion of "fee juice", which is conceptually a "token" with a balance, analogous to ETH; when bridged to L2 it is non-transferable, unlike ETH.
+When the "fee asset" is bridged into the L2, it is converted to "fee juice", which is conceptually a "token" with a balance but is non-transferable; it can only be used to pay for L2 transactions.

-In this document, we will use the term "fee asset" to refer to the unit of account for fees; that is, a transaction consumes an amount of mana, which is converted to the fee asset according to the current price of mana.
+With the exception of the section on distribution of the fees, this document is thus primarily concerned with "fee juice", as that is what users pay for transactions on L2.

+## Mana and Costs

 A transaction incurs the following costs:
 1. Proposers/validators validate and simulate the transaction